kachick/chawan/doc/architecture.md

 Layout is fully recursive.
 This means that after a certain nesting depth, the buffer will run out of stack space and promptly crash.

+Since we do not cache layout results, and the whole page is layouted (no partial layouting), it gets quite slow on large documents.

 ### Rendering